phyunsj/automate-it/README.md

 #### About Ansible

 Ansible is an IT automation tool.
-It can configure systems, deploy software, and orchestrate more advanced IT tasks such as continuous deployments or zero downtime rolling updates. ..._from [Ansible Document](https://docs.ansible.com/ansible/latest/index.html)_
+It can configure systems, deploy software, and orchestrate more advanced IT tasks such as continuous deployments or zero downtime rolling updates. ... _from [Ansible Document](https://docs.ansible.com/ansible/latest/index.html)_

-Ansible manages machines in an **agent-less manner**.
-No installation(e.g., agent) on targret machines.
+Ansible manages machines(or nodes) in an **agent-less manner**.
+Ansible connects via SSH to the machines it wants to manage and **pushes** what it’s supposed to do.

 ### Prerequisites